Requirements To Become A TEFL Teacher

 Are your courses internationally recognized?

-Just as an example, ICAL graduates work in the USA, China, Japan, Korea, Greece, the UK, France, Germany, Australia, South Africa, Hong Kong, Argentina, Canada, Brazil, Mexico, Morocco, India, Finland, Russia, Spain, Vietnam, Thailand, Costa Rica… and many others too numerous to mention!!
+Just as an example, ICAL graduates work in the USA, China, Japan, Korea, Italy, Greece, the UK, France, Germany, Australia, South Africa, Hong Kong, Argentina, Canada, Brazil, Mexico, Morocco, India, Finland, Russia, Spain, Vietnam, Thailand, Costa Rica… and many others too numerous to mention!!

 General Course Questions